Sunday, August 30, 2015

 There are a few different ways to make sticky rice.
 Some use a bamboo steamer.
 It's easiest to use a rice cooker.

 Put 1 cup of rice in a bowl that will hold at least 2 cups of water.
-Fill bowl and stir rice until water is cloudy.
+Fill the bowl and stir the rice until the water is cloudy.
 Dump water (not rice) and refill.
-Repeat 3 or 4 times until water is almost clear.
+Repeat 3 or 4 times until the water is almost clear.

 Add rice to a pot with a cover, Add 1 cup of water.
-Bring to a boil, reduce heat to low and cover pot.
-Simmer water with rice 15 minutes.
+Bring to a boil, reduce heat to low, and cover the pot.
+Simmer water with rice for 15 minutes.

 Turn off heat, give the rice a quick stir (to release any stuck to the pot bottom,) and let sit for 15 more minutes, covered.